sakomws/ai-workshop/sessions/08_interactive_envs/README.md

 **Objective:**
 - Understand world models and their importance in gaming and generalist agents
 - Play Atari with Diamond: Run a diffusion world model implementation on your local machine
-- Reproduce Genie: Follow along with steps to reproduce a foundation world model and how generaliable actions can be learned from unlabeled videos
+- Reproducing Genie: Follow along with steps to reproduce concepts from the Genie paper from the Google DeepMind team, creating a foundation world model, and learn how generalizable actions can be learned from unlabeled videos
 - Play Minecraft in Oasis: See how one startup is using world models to generate Minecraft levels

 By the end of this session, you will have a deeper understanding of world models and their practical applications in gaming and interactive environments.